Chapter 14: Thebes

 Previous Page Table of Contents Next Page

-For thou wast wearing, Argia, the ill-starred ornament of thy husband’s giving, the dread necklace of Harmonia.
+Nor was it wonderful: for thou wast wearing, Argia, the ill-starred ornament of thy husband’s giving, the dread necklace of Harmonia.
 Far back the story runs, but I will pursue the well-known tale of woes, whence came it that a new gift had such terrible power.
-Latin Text

-VM I 151 – Vatican Mythographers – Scriptores rerum mythicarum Latini tres Romae nuper reperti 1, p.
+VM I 151 – First Vatican Mythographer – Scriptores rerum mythicarum Latini tres Romae nuper reperti 1, p.
 48, ed.
 G. H. Bode.
-Celle 1834
+Celle 1834.

 And Harmonia, the daughter of golden Aphrodite, bore to Cadmus Ino and Semele and fair-cheeked Agave and Autonoe whom long haired Aristaeus wedded, and Polydorus also in rich-crowned Thebes.
 Greek Text